Nikolaus I, Prince Esterházy

-Nikolaus I, Prince Esterházy (Esterházy I. Miklós, Nikolaus I. Joseph Fürst Esterhazy; slovensky Mikuláš I. Esterházy; 18 December 1714 – 28 September 1790) was a Hungarian prince, a member of the famous Esterházy family.
+Nikolaus I, Prince Esterházy (Esterházy I. Miklós, Nikolaus I. Joseph Fürst Esterhazy; 18 December 1714 – 28 September 1790) was a Hungarian prince, a member of the famous Esterházy family.
 His building of palaces, extravagant clothing, and taste for opera and other grand musical productions led to his being given the title "the Magnificent".
 He is remembered as the principal employer of the composer Joseph Haydn.